Andro-T/Zuchini1234.github.io/_posts/2020-12-22-module_2_project_-_king_county_business_case.markdown

 ![Seattle Skyline](https://github.com/Zuchini1234/King-County-Business-Case-Project-Mod-2/blob/master/Images/Seattle_Skyline.jpeg)

 ### Outline
+1. What is Linear Regression?
+2. Assumptions of Linear Regression
-**1. Creating a Multiple Linear Regression
+3. Multiple Linear Regression
-2. Answering Customer Questions
-3. Business Insights Summary**
+4. Our Final Model
+5. Our Final Equation

 For a full view of the code that went into generating this project, please visit https://github.com/Zuchini1234/King-County-Business-Case-Project-Mod-2/blob/master/student.ipynb.